Morris Park station

-The Morris Park station is a station on the IRT Dyre Avenue Line of the New York City Subway served by the 5 train at all times.
-It is located at Paulding Avenue and the Esplanade in Morris Park, Bronx.
+The Morris Park station is a station on the IRT Dyre Avenue Line of the New York City Subway.
+Located at Paulding Avenue and the Esplanade in Morris Park, Bronx, it is served by the 5 train at all times.

 History

 New York, Westchester and Boston Railway

 The station opened on May 29, 1912 as a local station of the New York, Westchester and Boston Railway (NYW&B), a subsidiary of the New York, New Haven and Hartford.
 The line was designed for the weight of the heaviest mainline steam trains.
 The NYW&B offered frequent service between 138th Street in the South Bronx and White Plains and Port Chester in Westchester County.
 The White Plains and Port Chester branches diverged at Mount Vernon Junction near Columbus Avenue along the boundary between Mount Vernon and Pelham.

 The two outer tracks at Morris Park were for trains that made local stops in the Bronx, and went to Port Chester.
 The two inner tracks were for express trains that made limited stops in the Bronx, and went to White Plains.
 The trains were powered by 11,000 Volt 25 Hz alternating current supplied from an overhead catenary.
 The cut-off stumps of the catenary bridges remain along the right of way and can be seen from the south ends of the platforms.

 Service ended on December 12, 1937, following the bankruptcy of the NYW&B.